capricorncd/image-process-tools/README.md

 A Image clipping or scaling, support local or same domain video file screenshot.
 It's implemented  in canvas.

-- Image cropping: Just set valid cropping parameters (See [MediaFileHandlerOptions](#MediaFileHandlerOptions)), or set valid width and height, the image will be centered and cropped.
+- Image cropping: Just set valid cropping options (See [MediaFileHandlerOptions](#MediaFileHandlerOptions)), or set valid width and height, the image will be centered and cropped.
-- Proportional scaling: set width or height.
+- Proportional scaling: Just set the width or height.
 - Video screenshot: Take a picture according to the set `currentTime` of the [MediaFileHandlerOptions](#MediaFileHandlerOptions).

 [中文文档](./docs)